Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Examining Shallow Heuristic Reliance

+In this section, we present two analyses demonstrating that \method does not rely on shallow heuristics.
+Specifically, we test two implications of the dependence between moral diagnosis and correction.
+First, if a model accurately diagnoses morally relevant aspects of an input, its diagnostic outputs should be informative enough to guide off-the-shelf models in correcting moral errors.
+Second, the subsequent correction process should be grounded in the moral foundations inferred during pragmatic inference, rather than relying on superficial patterns.

+\paragraph{Extrinsic Self-Correction via Diagnostic Outputs of \method.} Below, the experimental results show that the diagnostic outputs from \method can significantly improve the moral quality of responses generated by off-the-shelf LLMs through direct prompting.
+This pertains to extrinsic self-correction~\cite{liu2024self}, which is particularly challenging for LLMs that have not been exposed to the training data.
+We evaluate \method on the same three benchmarks.
+Here, we present only the results for the indirect social bias task; additional experimental results are provided in Appendix~\ref{app:selfcorr_additinoal}.
+Table~\ref{tab:bbq_diagnosis_prompting_result} presents the performance of correcting indirect social biases by prompting off-the-shelf LLMs using diagnostic outputs.
+Clearly, the heavy-load pragmatic inference outperforms all other methods across all bias types and off-the-shelf LLMs.

-In this section, we implement intervention experiments to further demonstrate that the models' moral sensitivity developed via our \method is not relied on superficial heuristics.
+\paragraph{Intervention Experiments.} We implement intervention experiments to further demonstrate that our \method is not reliant on superficial heuristics.
 To be specific, we demonstrate: (1) the diagnosis phase is sensitive to moral foundations in the heavy-load pragmatic inference, and (2) the correction phase is conditioned on the diagnostic information, e.g., immoral actions in heavy-load inference and immoral linguistic cues in light-load inference.

 To assess whether \textbf{the diagnosis utilizes moral foundations} in the heavy-load pragmatic inference, the intervention experiment replaces the predicted moral foundations with ground-truth foundations (step 3 and step 4 in the heavy-load pragmatic inference in Table~\ref{tab:pragmaticinference}), and we examine how this intervention affects moral judgment performance (moral judgment is one objective for the diagnosis phase in heavy-load pragmatic inference).
 This design is necessary because moral judgment labels are available only for the ground-truth moral foundations, and not for alternative or predicted foundations.